 This luxury service doesn’t have to eat up your entire budget before you’ve even boarded a plane.
-Each agent will price differently, with some charging initial fees, some charging fees on certain services, and others not charging any fees to you at all (instead being compensated by the hotels and other travel suppliers they work with).
+Each agent will price differently, with some charging initial fees, some charging fees on certain services, and others not charging any fees at all (and are instead compensated by the hotels and other travel suppliers they work with).
 “I personally never charge a fee when booking hotels for my clients, but do have a flight service charge of $50-$70 per ticket to cover the flight specialist assisting with the booking,” says luxury travel advisor Addie Bell of Jetset & Travel.
-Adds Alexandra Stockton of Alexandra Stockton Luxury Travel, “I also don’t charge a fee, but even if the agent you choose does charge a nominal fee, he or she will have access to benefits and upgrades that will give you an even more luxe experience, plus insight and relationships to help you get the best deal and save money, so that small fee is going to be worth it!”
-For example, Katie Frederick Jacobson, founder of Ever After Honeymoons, does charge an up front service fee.
-“I take on a very limited amount of clients at a time to be able to provide a more customized and detailed service, so I charge a $100 fee up front.
+Adds Alexandra Stockton of Alexandra Stockton Luxury Travel, “I also don’t charge a fee, but even if the agent you choose does charge a nominal fee, he or she will have access to benefits and upgrades that will give you an even more luxe experience, plus insight and relationships to help you get the best deal and save money, so that small fee is going to be worth it.”
+For example, Katie Frederick Jacobson, founder of Ever After Honeymoons, does charge fees, explaining: “I take on a very limited amount of clients at a time to be able to provide a more customized and detailed service, so I charge a $100 fee upfront.
 If clients want a more involved itinerary that includes activities, special experiences, and spa appointments, I charge an additional concierge fee.”

 Is there anything worse than arriving to your amazing beachfront resort only to realize half the property is under construction, or to discover that the suite you reserved at a downtown hotel has views of the nearby parking garage instead of the city skyline?
 “A travel agent knows which rooms are in the best location, when the hotel pool is being re-tiled, and all sorts of other details you can’t find online, meaning we can either make the most of your stay or guide you toward a different property,” Stockton explains.
 A great travel agent will also connect you with the very best guides, tours, and local attractions.
 “We vet all of our private guides, pre-arrange transfers to avoid frustrating delays, and work closely with a local team to ensure seamless travel from inception to execution,” says Marchant.